alexc155/logger-rotate/README.md

 logger.warnSync("Warning!!!", false);

 logger.errorSync("Game Over!", true);
 ```

-(The second parameter in the synchronous methods is optional and denotes whether to run silently or not - default is false)
+(The second parameter in the synchronous methods is optional and denotes whether to run silently or not i.e. don't show a console message - default is false)

 ### Asynchronous Operation: